mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 Further Work
 ------------

-- Intelligent management of OutOfMemoryError Presently, the median and remove outlier GPU filters give up when this error is encoutered.
+- Intelligent management of :code:`OutOfMemoryError`
+    Presently, the median and remove outlier GPU filters give up when this error is encoutered.
 In the future, it may be worth finding a way to reattempt the operation under different conditions so as to not fill the GPU.

 - Avoid repeated warm-up compilation
 The program works by creating a :code:`CudaExecuter` each time one of the